 The chapter on "Language of delegation and authorisation" explains how the process of delegation and authorisation are implemented within the iSHARE scheme.

 The section then ends with an overview of relevant technical standards.

 Interface specifications

-This part of the iSHARE scheme is considered normative and is therefore compliant with RFC 2119.
+This part of the iSHARE scheme and all its sub-parts are considered normative and are therefore compliant with RFC 2119.